MartinKassar/Student-Backend/README.md

 ```

-* **DELETE** -users
+* **DELETE** -students
 ```
-//  In this example you should change the _id ( "localhost:3000/users/ThisIsWhereYouChange_id" ) and this request will DELETE the post with that unique _id
+//  In this example you should change the _id ( "localhost:3000/students/ThisIsWhereYouChange_id" ) and this request will DELETE the post with that unique _id

 //request
-curl -X DELETE "localhost:3000/users/5ce809cdc2b01d0317a13e0c" -H "accept: application/json" | jq
+curl -X DELETE "localhost:3000/students/5ce809cdc2b01d0317a13e0c" -H "accept: application/json" | jq

 //response
 {